-In the quest for pearly white teeth, it’s easy to fall into bad bleaching habits that can do more harm than good.
-Let an expert help you avoid these 10 common teeth whitening mistakes
+In the quest for pearly white teeth, it's easy to fall into bad bleaching habits that can do more harm than good.
+Let an expert help you avoid these 10 common teeth whitening mistakes.

 1. Going rogue with whitening

 Don’t start bleaching your teeth until you’ve seen your dentist.
 She can determine if you’re a good candidate for whitening, and prep your mouth for the process.
-“The best time to bleach is right after a dental cleaning because the tooth’s surface is clean,” says Dr. Francine Albert, a Laval, Que. prosthodontist.
+“The best time to bleach is right after a dental cleaning because the tooth’s surface is clean,” says Dr. Francine Albert, a prosthodontist in Laval, Quebec.
 A follow-up appointment a few weeks later will allow your dentist to see how you’re doing, and if you need a desensitizing agent such as a topical fluoride to alleviate any tooth sensitivity.

 2. Skipping a customized dental tray

 Forgoing a dentist’s tailor-made tray that fits perfectly over your teeth, and using a generic tooth guard can result in spilled, or swallowed whitening solution, disappointing results, and additional expense.
 “A customized tray provides a better fit,” says Dr. Albert.
 “The bleach is kept in contact with the teeth and can act properly instead of irritating the throat and gums.”
 (Psst: Check out what else dentists wish you knew about teeth whitening.)